 Eat at the Cape Point Two Oceans Restaurant

 Since opening its doors in December 1995, the reserve’s trusty Two Oceans Restaurant has been nearly single-handedly nourishing visitors from all corners of the globe.
 Refurbished completely in July 2012, the eatery exchanged a darker, more African-inspired interior for one that takes its cue from the tones and textures of its natural surroundings.
 Now open, airy and complete with sea-washed floors; an undulating, bleach-white ceiling meant to mirror the belly of a whale; a bespoke chandelier made from hand-picked seashells and coral; and interchanging crème and aquamarine accents, the restaurant is classically elegant, and is still home to a premium dining experience.
-A brilliant new sushi bar joins a seafood-focused main menu in providing ravished customers with breakfast, lunch and dinner, thus making it possible for patrons to both share enormous, fresh sushi platters as well as indulge in inventive individual rolls.
 If the weather’s right, visitors can dine al fresco on the Two Oceans’ legendary deck, an edifice that affords unobstructed views of the unravelling coastline, and even if it’s wet, windy or nippy, floor-to-ceiling glass windows spoil indoor diners with a panorama nearly as impressive.